 Final Word: Although I was super impressed with the Dropcam, I wouldn’t want my baby monitor to be on my phone or computer.
 I just sort of like having my monitor be on a separate device.
 Plus, I have a knack for misplacing my phone.
 I’ve never misplaced my baby monitor.

-Best Baby Monitor App
+Best Baby Monitor (now called Cloud Baby Monitor) App

 We wanted to try out one of the baby monitor apps made especially for existing handheld devices.
 The cost is low (4 or 5 bucks) but remember you need two devices (like an iPhone and an iPad for example) and Wi-Fi or Bluetooth.